Moro Reflex in babies: What is it and why it happens

 A: To stop the Moro reflex without swaddling, you can try creating a calm and soothing environment for the baby, using gentle touch and rhythmic movements and gradually introducing more self-soothing techniques as they grow.

-Q: When does moro reflex end?
+Q: When does moro reflex go away?

 A: The Moro reflex tends to diminish and disappear between 4-6 months of age as the baby’s nervous system matures and they gain more control over their movements.